 Bitcoin Security Model

-Digital key, address
+Digital key and address

 Bitcoin security goes hand in hand with cryptography.
 In particular, public-key cryptography is implemented to generate digital keys, which are essential to establishing bitcoin ownership.
-These digital keys come in pairs of public keys and private keys.
+These digital keys come in pairs of private keys and public keys.
 The public key can be used to create a bitcoin address.
 In a way, the address is similar to a bank account number, while the private key serves as a way to provide control over that account.

 The Bitcoin blockchain can be viewed as a distributed ledger.
 Instead of relying on a central authority to manage and store the ledger, the blockchain is kind of everywhere.
 Everyone has a copy of this ledger.
 The challenge here is to ensure that everyone can have a complete copy of a public ledger that can be proved trustworthy without a central authority.
 Bitcoin solves this by introducing the "mining" mechanism.
 The new blocks are added to the blockchain by implementing the Proof of Work algorithm to achieve consensus among nodes.